nix-community/napalm/README.md

 ### Napalm with Nix flakes

-If you want to use Napalm in your flake project, you can do that by adding it to your inputs and either passing `napalm.overlay` to your Nixpkgs instance, or by using the `napalm.legacyPackages` `buildPackage` output.
+If you want to use Napalm in your flake project, you can do that by adding it to your inputs and either passing `napalm.overlays.default` to your Nixpkgs instance, or by using the `napalm.legacyPackages` `buildPackage` output.
 To configure the latter's environment, be sure to look at [the complicated scenarios](#handling-complicated-scenarios-with-napalm) and potentially set the `nixpkgs` input of napalm with `follows`.

 #### Example `flake.nix`